How to revise for A-level biology (and everything else)

 3. What kind of learner are you?

 What sticks in your mind from your last lesson?
 Do you remember pictures more than paragraphs?
 Maybe you like lists?
 The information in your textbook may be presented in a certain way, but there’s nothing stopping you changing it.
 For example, you could take the cell cycle or mitosis and turn it into a list of steps rather than a picture, perhaps.
 Maybe drawing out the food tests with a colourful picture might help to make it stick.
-Visuals can be very powerful tool in how to revise science.
+Visuals can be a very powerful tool in how to revise science.

 4. Practise recall, not recognition